lillyanka/doctor-booking-ui/README.md

 ## Next steps (known issues, improvements)

+- Use MaterialUI to improve look and feel and create an Admin Dashboard
 - Create a backend using Nest.js (for Typescript support) and MongoDB
 - Add other features, such as patient records and billing
 - Authentication with JWT